-First and foremost, our instructors are all seasoned practitioners.
-As alpinists, skiers, climbing guides, firefighters and SAR team members, we spend our time working and playing at height on rope.
-The skills and knowledge gained from being an active practitioner in high consequence terrain help us in being more effective trainers.
+First and foremost, Rigging for Rescue’s instructors are all seasoned practitioners.
+As alpinists, skiers, climbing guides, firefighters and SAR team members, they spend their time working and playing at height, on rope.
+The skills and knowledge gained from being an active practitioner in high consequence terrain directly develops better practical application of rescue techniques.

 Technical rope rescue is an access and transportation challenge.
 It involves risk assessment and decision making, both of which require judgment.
-Our instructor cadre brings a wealth of practical experience and knowledge that spans most of the mediums one would encounter in technical rope rescue including rock, ice, snow, high alpine, glacier, water and industrial terrain.
-Our continued philosophy is to focus on a principle-based approach to problem solving with an emphasis on simple, lightweight and versatile systems that combine a comfortable patient ride with high degrees of system integrity.
+Rigging for Rescue’s instructor cadre brings a wealth of practical experience and knowledge that spans most of the mediums one would encounter in technical rope rescue including rock, ice, snow, high alpine, glacier, water and industrial terrain.
+Their continued philosophy is to focus on a principle-based approach to problem solving with an emphasis on simple, lightweight and versatile systems that combine a comfortable patient ride with high degrees of system integrity.